Leaders.com

 “There is no greater thing you can do with your life and your work than follow your passions—in a way that serves the world and you.”

 Richard Branson is one of today’s most well-known transformational leaders.
 In 1972, he launched Virgin Records.
 Since then, the Virgin brand has been involved in exploring and evolving a wide variety of industries.
 One reason Branson is a well-loved leader is his charismatic, passionate personality that inspires customers and employees alike.
-Additionally, he is an environmentalist heavily involved in finding creative solutions for sustainable living.
-Undoubtedly, he’s spent his life working toward making the world a better place.
+Additionally, he is an environmentalist who is heavily involved in finding creative solutions for sustainable living.

 Reed Hastings